-In response to this change, the WHN program has developed a new comprehensive model (WHN/MHP*) in participating centers.
-As of July 1, 2008 it offers:
+In response to this change, the WHN program developed a new comprehensive model (WHN/MHP*) in participating centers.
+As of July 1, 2008 it offered:

 Risk Reduction Education

-While the WHN/MHP* model has expanded to provide services for men, the ASIST 2010 project will only study the impact of Health Care Reform on breast and cervical cancer screening utilization and cardiovascular disease outcomes among women.
+While the WHN/MHP* model expanded to provide services for men, the ASIST 2010 project only studied the impact of Health Care Reform on breast and cervical cancer screening utilization and cardiovascular disease outcomes among women.